-Sometimes you just want to perform a single operation quickly, for instance — trimming a video.
+Sometimes you want to perform a single operation quickly, for instance — trimming a video.

-Hence, I’d like to highlight a dead simple open-source tool to trim videos quickly – “Video Trimmer“.
+Hence, I’d like to highlight a simple open-source tool to quickly trim videos – Video Trimmer.

-All you have to do is – just open the video file using Video Trimmer and then select the region to trim using the mouse.
+All you have to do is – open the video file using Video Trimmer and then select the region to trim using the mouse.

 To give you an idea, take a look at the screenshot below to see the options available when using Video Trimmer:

 What do you think about using “Video Trimmer” on Linux?
-Do you already have another favorite video trimming tool?
+Do you already have another favorite video-trimming tool?
 Let me know your thoughts in the comments below!